Share On Social!

 “If you have 1,000 students, you are going to have at least 250 that have some sort of trauma,” Hernandez said.
 “You have to find them.
 They aren’t going to come to you.”

 How could Hernandez identify beyond at-risk students across the entire district before their file crossed his desk for attendance problems?

 Training District Staff

-Hernandez and the EC Cares Committee wanted to train the entire staff at ECISD in how they could play a role in recognizing trauma indicators and get students the support and counseling they needed before absenteeism becomes an issue.
+Hernandez and the EC Cares Committee wanted to train the entire staff at ECISD about their role in recognizing trauma indicators and getting students the support and counseling they needed before absenteeism becomes an issue.

 If any staff member was concerned about a student, they would alert their direct supervisor or a designated staff member, who would contact the campus counselor on the EC Cares Committee.
 The counselor then would meet with the student, add them to the EC Cares list, and Social Services would meet with the family to determine the appropriate level of support.

-Hernandez created a PowerPoint with information about ACEs, beyond at-risk, the new EC Cares indicators, and the new reporting system, and scheduled to present to many departments.
+Hernandez created a PowerPoint with information about ACEs, beyond at-risk, how to treach the wounded student, the new EC Cares indicators, and the new reporting system, and scheduled to present to many departments.